mariaarnesson/the_history_of_the_guitars/README.md

 ## Testing on desktop

-All steps are performed in browsers: Chrome, Edge and Firefox:
+All steps are performed in browsers: Chrome, Edge and Firefox.

+### This has been verified on every page:
 - Navigation bar:
     - Hover over each link has been made.
 The effect has been confirmed to be correct.
     - The Home page link has been pressed and confirmed to take the user to the Home page.